stridecolossus/JOVE/docs/blog/part-4-models/depth-buffer.md

 * Note that the camera was also moved slightly above 'ground' level.

-When we run the demo it's a bit of a mess:
+When we run the demo the results are a bit of a mess:

 ![Broken Chalet Model](mess.png)

-There are a couple of issues here:

-* The texture looks to be upside down, the grass is obviously on the roof and vice-versa.
+There are a couple of issues here but the most obvious is that the texture appears to be upside down, the grass is obviously on the roof and vice-versa.

-* Fragments are being rendered arbitrarily overlapping each other.

 ### Texture Coordinate Invert